offen/offen/README.md

 This creates an ephemeral one-off installation that is populated with random data and is running on `http://localhost:9876`.
 There, you can log in using the account `demo@offen.dev` and password `demo`.

 ## Project status
 __Offen is in active development.__ We're happy to help if you would like to experiment with deploying it, but at this point we cannot guarantee any upgrade stability yet.
-Each release might contain breaking changes that might result in data being lost on the next upgrade.
+We'll do our best to help you create a viable upgrade path though.

 We are currently working on __Milestone 5 out of 6: Resilience and documentation.__ Check our [blog][] for detailed updates on what we are working on right now and what's up next.